 This is not a UK news story.

-This is our own beloved and treasured associated press, the author, Jill Lawless.
+This is our own beloved and treasured Associated Press, the author, Jill Lawless.

-We don't call them uh reporters here.
+We don't call them reporters here.

 We call them authors.

-The writer, the stenographer.
+The writer, the stenographer, what have you.

 Making health care more efficient has proved an elusive goal for successive British governments.